-In 2014, Salaries, wages and benefits were our second largest expense, representing approximately 24% of our total operating expenses in 2014 compared to 23% in 2013.
-During 2014, the average number of full-time equivalent employees increased by 7% and the average tenure of our Crewmembers increased to 6.2 years, both of which contributed to a \$159 million, or 14.1%, increase compared to 2013.
-Retirement Plus contributions, which equate to 5% of all of our eligible Crewmembers wages, increased by \$4 million and our 3% retirement contribution for a certain portion of our FAA-licensed Crewmembers, which we refer to as Retirement Advantage, increased by \$3 million.
-Our increased profitability resulted in \$25 million of profit sharing expense in 2014 compared to \$12 million in 2013.
+Salaries, wages and benefits represent approximately 30% of our total operating expenses in 2015 compared to 24% in 2014.
+The increase in salaries, wages and benefits was primarily driven by profit sharing and an increase in our headcount.
+Our profit sharing is calculated as 15% of adjusted pre-tax income, reduced by Retirement Plus contributions and special items.
+Profit sharing increased by \$126 million in 2015 compared to 2014, primarily driven by increased revenues and lower aircraft fuel and related taxes.
+During 2015, the average number of full-time equivalent employees increased by 9% and the average tenure of our Crewmembers increased to 6.3 years.
+Retirement Plus contributions, which equate to 5% of all of our eligible Crewmembers wages, increased by \$5 million and our 3% retirement contribution for a certain portion of our FAA-licensed Crewmembers, which we refer to as Retirement Advantage, increased by approximately \$1 million.